eclipse-platform/eclipse.platform.swt/docs/gtk-dev-guide.md

 === Package Config ===
 * Go to https://raw.githubusercontent.com/TuononenP/pkg-config.p2/master/site.xml

-**SWT source code and binary repositories**
+**SWT source code and binary repository**

-Check out the repositories holding the SWT sources and binaries.
+Check out the repository holding the SWT sources and binaries.
 I usually do this from inside Eclipse, but you can also clone things from the command line.
-The URI's for the repositories are:
+The URI for the repository is:

     git@github.com:eclipse-platform/eclipse.platform.swt.git
-    git@github.com:eclipse-platform/eclipse.platform.swt.binaries.git

 Subsequently import all projects from the SWT source repository.
 From the binary repository, import only: <code>org.eclipse.swt.gtk.linux.x86_64</code>